-As friends to their masters, some dogs adamantly refused to leave their masters when they were arrested.
+As friends to their masters, some dogs during the French Revolution adamantly refused to leave their masters when they were arrested.
 For instance, one dog followed his master to prison and remained constantly at the prison door.
 A guard tried to get several people to take the dog, but everyone refused.
-When the time arrived for the man’s execution, the dog would not leave its master and followed him to the guillotine and up onto the platform.
+When the time arrived for the man’s execution, the dog would not leave his master and followed him to the guillotine and up onto the platform.
 One of the gendarme then threw the dog down the steps, but it rushed up again and began to howl dismally, whereupon a gendarme pinned it with his bayonet.
 This action did not resonate with the crowd:

 “Strange to say, the people who could stand and see Christians murdered, took the dog’s part.
 Stones were aimed at the gendarme, and he narrowly escaped with his life.
 A workman took up the dog and carried it away.”